Chapter 6 : Curiosity Killed the Cat...again

 "OH god, my eyes!"
 Sirius suddenly exclaimed though still in hushed-like tones.
 I turned to look at whatever it was that his eyes were being scarred for life by.

 Yep, one more cat's life down.
-Or maybe it was just a huge chunk of my sanity that had just spontaneously self-combusted , and I didn't exactly have much to spare.
+Or maybe it was just a huge chunk of my sanity that had just spontaneously self-combusted, which would be unfortunate considering I didn't exactly have much to spare.
 Why did I have to be so curious?
 That was definitely something I did not need to see.
 Didn't people have sense of self respect at all?
 I quickly averted my eyes again, and was about to get my feet moving in the other direction before they noticed us directly, or the smoke drifting up, up from our burned eyes.
 But then, why did that girl's hair look so familiar?

 Oh my gosh.